Squibs/react-redux-boilerplate/README.md

     Cannot use [chunkhash] or [contenthash] for chunk in '[name]-[chunkhash].js' (use [hash] instead)
     ```
     3. CSS for the app is now not named app.css, but instead uses the id for the app.bundle.

+- When using axios, there are issues with IE11 and probably before.
+[Issue.](https://github.com/axios/axios/issues/135)
+     - This problem is already solved, and requires polyfilling `Promise` using es6-promise.